steadramon/ESPGeiger/README.md

 The `GEIGER_TXPIN` is not currently in use for communication to the Geiger Counter.

+### ESPGeiger-HW

+Currently ESPGeiger-HW is in development testing, watch this space!

 ### Test/Emulation mode counter

 **Note**: Publishing to public sites is disabled whilst ESPGeiger is in test mode.